bigpel66/NodeJS_Practice/inflearn/Node.js Book/node_auction_application/README.md

 4. Auction products are written on the database, MySQL (using Sequellize as a ORM)

-5. Environment Variables are hided by dotenv.
+5. Environment Variables are hidden by dotenv.

 6. The expiration of counting timer is managed by node-schedule.

 7. The part of the auction joining is using joining room of socket.io

-8. Web Socket takes the app of express.js and handles session middleware
+8. Web Socket takes the app of Express.js and handles session middleware

 9. Server sends event periodically by setIntervals and sse.